Submissions

 -

-Articles must be accompanied by a separate abstract of 300 words summarizing the main arguments, as well as five keywords.
+Articles must be accompanied by a separate abstract of 200 words summarizing the main arguments, as well as five keywords.
+The abstract should be written in a clear language and be aimed at a non-specialist reader.

 The text should be well structured, with clear and logically defined paragraphs.
 Articles should have an introduction section.
 Subsections such as methods, results, discussion, and conclusion can be used but are not required.
 Specialized vocabulary should be kept to a minimum.
 If field-specific words are used, we recommend that the authors provide a brief explanation on the first use, to ensure that an audience of non-specialists can follow the argument.